 Video is becoming a common way to consume content via social media like YouTube or Facebook.
 This offers new opportunities for filmmakers or brands to get a message across to a wide audience using video content.
 Finding the right musical score or song to go along with your video is an important task.

 Social media platforms like YouTube or Facebook can face a lawsuit if a user uploads content under copyright.
 The major social networks have algorithms to remove videos that violate their policies.
 In YouTube's case, they might not remove the video.
 Instead, they may keep it on their platform yet offer the advertising revenue to the song author.

-What Is Royalty Free & Is It Different From Creative Commons?
+How Does Royalty Free Differ From Creative Commons?

 The term ‘royalty free‘ is defined as: